 Hospitality is a tradition for Chef Clayton Rollison.
 With family ties to both retail and restaurant businesses, he grew up in an environment that fit naturally with his eventual career path.
-These days, he's establishing his own stellar reputation as proprietor and executive chef of Lucky Rooster Kitchen + Bar on Hilton Head Island, winning rave reviews for his seafood-centric Lowcountry cuisine.
+He first established a stellar reputation for his kitchen finesse as proprietor and executive chef of the former Lucky Rooster Kitchen + Bar on Hilton Head Island, winning rave reviews for his seafood-centric Lowcountry cuisine.

 Approach

-The bounty of the surrounding waterways heavily informs the menu of Lucky Rooster.
-Rollison's aesthetic in the kitchen is one that prioritizes the use of the locally sourced fish and seafood.
-If it's not fresh off the boat, it's not likely to go on the plate.
+The bounty of the surrounding waterways heavily informed the menu of Lucky Rooster.
+Rollison's aesthetic in the kitchen prioritized the use of the locally sourced fish and seafood.
+If it wasn't fresh off the boat, it was not likely to go on the plate.

 "I like to showcase our coastal ingredients, keeping everything fresh and seasonal," he said.
 "And I like to shine the spotlight on sustainable fish species that get a bad rap for being ‘trash,' but that can be prepared to taste great.
 Being a chef provides a platform for me to promote our community through events like the Hilton Head Island Seafood Festival, as well as to encourage ocean and seafood sustainability."